alex-pollan/gulp-jasmine-node/README.md

 });
 ```

-For information about writing unit test with jasmine-node see *https://github.com/sindresorhus/gulp-jasmine*
+For more information about writing unit test with jasmine-node see *[https://github.com/mhevery/jasmine-node]*